 • chili hot sauce or Sriracha Sauce (optional)

-• about 1/2 cup water , or to preferred dip consistency
+• 1/2 cup water approximately, or to preferred dip consistency

 Instructions

-• Make the dip and set aside: In a bowl, combine all dip ingredients except the water together (hoisin, peanut butter, sesame oil, rice vinegar, optional lime juice, & optional chili hot sauce).
+• Make the dip and set aside: In a bowl, combine all dip ingredients except the water together (1/2 cup hoisin, 1/4 cup peanut butter, 1/2 teaspoon sesame oil, 2 teaspoons rice vinegar, optional 1 teaspoon lime juice, & optional chili hot sauce).
 Add water to the sauce until the consistency is what you like in a dip.
 If you're making a very large batch, you can add all the ingredients in a blender for a smoother dip.
 But make sure to keep adding enough water to make it dip-able.

-• Heat frying pan on medium high heat and cook chicken until fully cooked through and nice crispy outside edge.
-Slice in chicken in thin slices, about 1/4-1/2 inch wide for rolling.
+• Heat frying pan on medium-high heat (or for grilling heat the grill for direct heat over medium-high heat) and cook chicken until fully cooked through and nice crispy outside edge.
+Slice the chicken in thin slices, about 1/4-1/2 inch wide for rolling.

 Making the rolls: